apptainer/singularity-admindocs/user_namespace.rst

 granted the ability to use Singularity's fakeroot functionality without editing the files manually.
-The ``config fakeroot`` command will automatically ensure that generated subuid/subgid ranges are an approriate size, and do not overlap.
+The ``config fakeroot`` command will automatically ensure that generated subuid/subgid ranges are an appropriate size, and do not overlap.

 ``config fakeroot`` must be run as the ``root`` user, or via ``sudo singularity config fakeroot`` as the ``/etc/subuid`` and ``/etc/subgid``